express-rate-limit/express-rate-limit/contributing.md

 - `config/husky/pre-commit`: The bash script to run just before someone runs `git commit`.

+### Documentation and testing

 When adding a new feature/fixing a bug, please add/update the readme and changelog as well as add tests for the same.
-Also make sure your code has been linted and that existing tests pass.
-You can run the linter using `npm run lint`, the tests using `npm run test` and try to automatically fix most lint issues using `npm run format`.
+Also make sure the codebase passes the linter and library tests by running `npm test`.

+Tip: `npm run format` will automatically resolve many style/lint issues.

-> Note that the external tests require more CPU and RAM, and therefore are run
+> Note that the external tests require various datastores and take more time to
-> only on GitHub Actions.
-Please run only the library tests and the linter
+> execute.
+Typically they are run only on GitHub Actions.
+If desired, you may
-> locally using `npm run test`.
+> run these tests locally by running `npm run test:ext`

 Once you have made changes to the code, you will want to [`commit`](https://github.com/git-guides/git-commit) (basically, Git's version